dragonflydb/documentation/docs/managing-dragonfly/acl.md

 `allkeys`: Alias for `~*`.

 `resetkeys`: Flush the list of allowed keys patterns.
 For instance the `ACL ~foo* resetkeys ~bar*`, will only allow the client to access keys that match the pattern `~bar*`.

+## Pub/Sub

+  Pub/Sub commands are a seperate category and it's possible to restrict operations on specific channels.
+Just like `Keys`, `Pub/Sub` commands use a glob style pattern to control access to channels.

+- `&*`: Grants access to all pub/sub channels.
+- `&<pattern>`: Grants access to channels named `<pattern>`
+- `resetchannels`: Revoke access to all channels.
+User can't access publish or subscribe to any channel.
+- `allchannels`: Alias for `&*`

+  Note that for all command variants that start with `P` (like `PSUBSCRIBE`) the match must be a literall match.
+For example, if a user's ACL's contain the pattern `&fo&` tries to `PPSUBSRIBE foo` it will fail.
+However, had they have `&foo` instead it would pass.
+This restriction does not exist on the rest of the family of pub/sub commands.

 ## Persistence